Layr-Labs/eigensdk-go/aggregator/README.md

 The `ProcessNewTask` method should:

-1. Save the task on a map with the associated task index.
+1. Save the task with the associated task index.
 2. Create the task metadata that will be sent to the BLS aggregation service to be processed.
 3. Return the BLS metadata